tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-proposals.md

 The Tezos proposal process consists of 5 stages, each of which lasts for 14 cycles (~14 days).
 Briefly, the proposal process is as follows:

 1. *Proposal.* If no proposal gets more than 5% of the state to vote for it, the proposal process repeats indefinitely.
 As soon as a proposal gets 5% of the state to vote for it, the proposal process moves to the next stage.
 In cases where there are multiple 5%+ proposals on the table, the proposal with the most votes wins.
-2. *Exploration* Proposal needs to hit quorum (around 50% of all stake voting in some way) and it needs to further hit an acceptance level of 80%+.
+2. *Exploration* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.
 3. *Cooldown* The proposal is tested on a dedicated test network to make sure it migrates and runs.
 Dapp developers make sure this proposal doesn't break their dapps.
-4. *Promotion* Proposal needs to hit quorum (around 50% of all stake voting in some way) and it needs to further hit an acceptance level of 80%+.
+4. *Promotion* Proposal needs to hit quorum (between 20-70% based on participation history) and it needs to further hit an acceptance level of 80%+.
 If it fails to meet these thresholds, the process resets back to the *Proposal* stage.
 5. *Adoption* The proposal is officially accepted and goes into effect at the end of the *Adoption* stage.
 The Ghostnet test network is upgraded as a final test before Mainnet adoption.
 Dapp developers make sure this proposal doesn't break their dapps and make any necessary changes to their dapps.

+### Understanding Quorum

+The quorum requirement ensures sufficient participation before accepting proposals:

+- **Dynamic adjustment**: Quorum adjusts after each vote based on historical participation using an exponential moving average (EMA)
+- **Range**: Minimum 20%, maximum 70%
+- **Supermajority**: Requires 80% of non-Pass votes to be Yay votes
+- **Pass votes**: Count toward quorum participation but don't affect supermajority calculation

+This design ensures governance can continue even if some bakers stop participating, while still requiring meaningful consensus.

 We recommend you read more about the Tezos Voting process here: <https://tezos.gitlab.io/active/voting.html>